To view this video content, you must accept YouTube cookies.

 The Internet of Things, a customized and fit-for-purpose solution

-The tests conducted by Orange Business Services led to a proposal to install IoT sensors to tackle the problem without the need for a power supply or telephone line, thereby avoiding short-circuit risk.
+The tests conducted by Orange Business led to a proposal to install IoT sensors to tackle the problem without the need for a power supply or telephone line, thereby avoiding short-circuit risk.

 The IoT sensors installed by Orange report back information concerning the water levels at a pre-defined frequency.
 All the data gathered is sent via the secure Orange cloud directly to the tablets of operators on the ground or to their workstations.